-We want to offer a sincere thank you to Governor Reynolds for her ongoing support and assistance in securing additional funding resources during the COVID-19 crisis.
+We want to offer a sincere thank you to Governor Reynolds for her ongoing support and assistance in securing funding resources for provision of behavioral health services in Iowa.
 Many providers would have found it very difficult to continue with the provision of services without this important source of financial support.
 We are grateful to note that there is a 1.5% increase for Medicaid rates built into the system beginning 2026.
 More money being put into the system helps to address the ongoing concerns with sustainability of programming across the state.
-We would also like to offer gratitude to the Governor for her support of telehealth legislation/funding passed during this past legislative session.
+We would also like to offer gratitude to the Governor for her support of changes to Medicaid recoupment passed during this past legislative session.